rootpy/rootpy/README.rst

 * the ability to convert ROOT TFiles containing TTrees into `HDF5 <http://www.hdfgroup.org/HDF5/>`_ format with `PyTables <http://www.pytables.org/>`_

-* a framework for parallelizing processes which run over many TTrees
+* a framework for parallelizing processes that run over many TTrees

 * a collection of useful command line scripts